kick-mind/date-src/README.md

 # JS-Sugar Date Library

 JS-Sugar Date is a multi-calendar (calendar independent), extensible, immutable, tree-shakable and lightweight date-time library for javascript.
+It supports all Javascript environments (Node.js, browser, ...)

 ## Main Features